 - In larger tanks, or in situations where the room temperature is significantly below the desired water temperature, two heaters may be required.
 Heaters should be installed at opposite ends of the aquarium to ensure even heating.

 - It is best to use multiple units with hang-on and submersible heaters.
 This provides more even heat distribution and puts less strain on the heaters.
 Also, if one of the heaters goes out, the temperature may not plummet too dangerously until you can get a new unit.
 It's also smart to buy an extra heater to keep on hand as a backup.

 - The heater tube length is important because heat rises.
 As a general rule, the heater tube should match the height of your aquarium.

-- Check for heat sources and fluctuations.
-Your tank may be located under a vent or next to intermittent heat sources that can make the temperature rise and fall.
+- Check for heat sources and fluctuations in room temperature around the aquarium.
+Your tank may be located under an air vent or next to intermittent heat sources that can make the temperature rise and fall.

 - Always unplug the heater when you are draining the tank to prevent the heater from overheating when it is no longer submerged.

 - Some heaters have specific number settings for the thermostat control so you can set it to a desired temperature.
 Other heaters have controls that go from low to high, without having specific temperatures indicated.
 The former ones are easier to use, but always check to ensure the heater setting is actually keeping the aquarium at the correct temperature.

 - Have the heater located by the water outflow from the filter so that the moving water disperses the heated water throughout the aquarium.

 - Use an aquarium thermometer to verify the heater is keeping the aquarium water at the correct temperature.
 Move the thermometer around to check the temperature in multiple locations in the aquarium to ensure that the water temperature is uniform.